criteo-research/fairjob-dataset/README.md

 You can also in this case check all options available for `example_simulations_LR.py` with the flag `--help`.

 ## Paper results
-In order to reproduce the results reported in the paper, please refer to the executions listed in `paper_results.sh`
+In order to reproduce the results reported in the paper, please refer to the executions listed in `paper_results.sh` and to the notebook `dataset_analysis.ipynb` for the post-processing of the results.

 ## Citation